PNNL-Comp-Mass-Spec/DB-Schema-Export-Tool/README.md

 Use `/DefaultSchema` to define the default schema name to use when exporting data from tables
 * Entries in the `/DataTables` file will override this default schema

+Use `/ExistingSchema` or `/ExistingDDL` to define a text file that should be parsed to rename columns, based on data loaded from the `/ColumnMap` file
+* Will create a new text file with CREATE TABLE blocks that include the new column names
+  * Will skip columns with `<skip>`
+* Will skip tables (and views, procedures, etc.) that are defined in the `/DataTables` file but have `<skip>` in the TargetTableName column

 Use `/ExportAllData` or `/ExportAllTables` to export data from every table in the database